TorbenJakobsen/setup_proxmox_as_hypervisor/README.rst

 Debian/Ubuntu

-Optionally install CloudInit (only for VMs)
+Optionally install CloudInit (only for VMs!).

 .. code:: bash